 - No maximum income/earning limitations.

-Another big lender that you’ve probably heard of, Bank of America, also offers home equity loans to people with bad credit.
+Another big lender that you’ve probably heard of, Bank Of America Mortgage, also offers home equity loans to people who have a lower credit score.

 To apply, it asks customers enrolled in online banking to finish their request more quickly by signing in to its portal and prefilling their request with account information.
 If you’re not already an online customer at Bank of America, you can still apply online, though it will require filling out more information online.